sagemathinc/cocalc-doc/source/whiteboard.rst

 Your CoCalc whiteboard can include executable Jupyter cells.

-You can use Jupyter notebook code cells with over a dozen supported kernels, a massive library of pre-installed software, and interactive widgets, with execution ordered determined by a directed graph.
+You can use Jupyter notebook code cells in a whiteboard with

-* create edges between all objects,
-* use frames to organize the whiteboard into sections,
-* infinitely split your editor windows to view multiple parts of the whiteboard simultaneously,
-* easily navigate with an overview map with two preview modes,
-* every change you make is recorded via browsable TimeTravel and you can copy/paste from any point in the history,
-* and you can publish your whiteboards to the share server.
+* over a dozen supported kernels
+* CoCalc's massive library of pre-installed software
+* interactive widgets
+* execution order determined by a directed graph